Push Notification

 To learn how send a simple push notification to the device, see Sending Push Notifications.
 For advanced features in sending notifications, see the Push Server guide for server developers.

 While the application is not running, messages cannot be delivered.
-To retrieve such missed push messages:
+Follow these steps to retrieve such missed push messages:

 tizen.push.getUnreadNotifications();